 Stephen Massimilla’s fields of interest include 19th- and 20th-/21st-century fiction, poetry, and poetics; Romanticism; Core Curriculum (surveys of myth, epic, drama, and philosophy, Western and non-Western traditions); Postmodernism and Postcolonialism; poetry writing; nonfiction writing; translation; and film.
 As the former co-manager of an art gallery who has worked as a mural painter, a translator, and a photography book reviewer, as well as an editor at Art in America and elsewhere, Massimilla has lately been interested in exploring the interrelationship between different arts, genres, and languages.
 His current project explores connections between lyric poetry, recipes, literary and historical essays, and food writing.
 He has also written extensively on the role of myth and allusions to antiquity in modernist literature.
 He has written on Homer, Dante, Wordsworth, Tennyson, Nietzsche, W.B.
 Yeats, T.S.
 Eliot, Henry James, Virginia Woolf, W.C.
 Williams, Lorca, Walcott, contemporary poetry, Bergman, and Freud.

 Massimilla’s latest poetry book, The Plague Doctor in His Hull-Shaped Hat (2013), was selected for publication in the Stephen F. Austin State University Press Poetry Series Prize Competition.
 His collection Forty Floors from Yesterday (Bordighera, CUNY, 2002) received the Sonia Raiziss-Giop Bordighera Prize and was translated into Italian by Luigi Bonaffini; his sonnet sequence Later on Aiaia (2001) received the Grolier Poetry Prize; his volume Almost a Second Thought was runner-up for the Salmon Run National Poetry Book Award, selected by X.J.
 Kennedy.
-Other work has received a Van Rennselaer Prize, selected by Kenneth Koch; an Academy of American Poets prize, and multiple Pushcart Prize nominations.
+Other work has received honors including a Van Rensselaer Award, selected by Kenneth Koch; an Academy of American Poets Prize; multiple Pushcart Prize nominations; and a Der-Hovanessian translation award citation from the New England Poetry Club.
+Massimilla has also translated book-length works by Pablo Neruda and other authors.

 Massimilla has been interviewed on public radio and television, presented papers at numerous conferences, and performed his work at many venues, including Carnegie Hall.
 He teaches or has taught courses in literary classics, modernist/postmodernist poetry and novels, poetry writing, American literature, the philosophy of values, myth, composition, ESL, and other subjects at Columbia University, The New School, Barnard College, the 92nd Street Y, the Juilliard School, the School of Visual Arts, and elsewhere.
 Massimilla has also completed hundreds of paintings and thousands of drawings, a portion of which he has exhibited in galleries in Chicago, New York, and elsewhere.